CloudI/CloudI/src/lib/cpg/README.md

 cpg provides a process group interface that is focused on availability and partition tolerance (in the CAP theorem).
-The pg process group implementation added in Erlang/OTP 23 by WhatsApp Inc. (Facebook Inc.) is based on cpg.
+The pg process group implementation added in Erlang/OTP 23 by WhatsApp Inc. (Meta Platforms Inc. / Facebook Inc.) is based on cpg.
 The cpg interface is compatible with pg2 (removed in Erlang/OTP 24).

 ## Features (Compare and Contrast)